kanishkabodaragama/mobile-phone-and-accessory-shop-management-system-183433/web_frontend/SUPABASE_SETUP.md

   select polname, polcmd, polroles, polqual, polwithcheck from pg_policy where schemaname='public' and tablename in ('products','customers','sales','sale_items','service_tickets','warranties','warranty_claims','settings');

 Notes
-- If you add OAuth providers, configure redirect URLs in Supabase.
+- If you add OAuth providers, configure redirect URLs in Supabase (development and production).
 - Frontend uses supabase-js and environment variables; never hardcode URLs.
-- Reports gracefully degrade to mock data if schema or permissions deny access.
+- Reporting APIs gracefully degrade to mock data if schema or permissions deny access.

+Migration file reference
+- See supabase/migrations/2025-11-05-align-schema.sql for the idempotent DDL used by automation.